Jyothif/Resume/README.md

 ☁️ https://www.linkedin.com/in/jyothi-panuganti-24b2561b8/

 ## Summary😊
-##### An entry-level data scientist who takes pride in building models that translate data points into business insights, eager to apply the knowledge to real-world business problems.
+##### An Entry-level data scientist who takes pride in building models that translate data points into business insights, eager to apply the knowledge to real-world business problems.
 Result-oriented individual with strong Bachelor’s in Computer Science, coming with solid statistics background, programming skills, and ability to clearly communicate and industry-specific concepts, model development experience and strong understanding of research design with and ability to analyze complex data.

 ## Skills 📘
 - `Machine Learning`